medcomdk/dk_MunicipalityObservationResults/input/pagecontent/index.md

 #### MedComHomeCareObservationMessage
-The [MedComHomeCareObservationMessage](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecare-message.html) constraints of the [MedComMessagingMessage](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-message.html).
 The MedComHomeCareObservationMessage profile is used to bundle all observations and relevant information together.
 All referenced resources in the HomeCareObservationMessage shall be contained in the entry list in MedComHomeCareObservationMessage.

-The MedComMessaging requires to use the [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecareobservation-MessageHeader.html) and requires to use exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) resource in the message.Furthermore, it contains rules that constrains the ValueSet of activities in the <a href="https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html">MedComMessagingProvenance</a> profile to only contain activities from the [MedComHomeCareObservationMessageAcitivityCodes](http://medcomfhir.dk/ig/terminology/ValueSet-medcom-HomeCareObservation-messagingActivities.html) ValueSet, which contains activities such as new-message, forward-message, and other activities triggering the message.
+The [MedComHomeCareObservationMessage](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecare-message.html) is a constraint of the [MedComMessagingMessage](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-message.html) further to use the [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecareobservation-MessageHeader.html) and to require exactly one [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html).
+Furthermore, it contains rules that constrains the ValueSet of activities in the <a href="https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-provenance.html">MedComMessagingProvenance</a> profile to only contain activities from the [MedComHomeCareObservationMessageAcitivityCodes](http://medcomfhir.dk/ig/terminology/ValueSet-medcom-HomeCareObservation-messagingActivities.html) ValueSet, which contains activities such as new-message, forward-message, and other activities triggering the message.

 #### MedComHomeCareObservationMessageHeader
 The [MedComHomeCareObservationsMessageHeader](http://medcomfhir.dk/ig/homecareobservation/StructureDefinition-medcom-homecareobservation-MessageHeader.html) constrains the [MedComMessagingMessageHeader](https://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-messageHeader.html) further to specify the fixed coding for this message and constrains the use of carbon-copy destination.